 - 1316.01 Validity.
 Should any section or provisions of this Ordinance be declared by the courts to be invalid, such decision shall not invalidate any other section or provision of this Ordinance. - 1316.02 Conflict With Other Ordinances.
 This Ordinance shall not repeal, annul, or in any way impair or remove the necessity of compliance with any other ordinance, law, regulation or by-law.
-Where this the provisio mposes a higher sons of this Ordinance e shall prevail. • • , · · · · · · · · · · · · · · · · · · ·
+Where this Ordinance imposes a higher standard for the promotion and protection of health, safety and welfare, the provisions of this Ordinance shall prevail.